Cyril-Joubert/visualisation_cadastre/README.md

 ## Overview

 This repository contains code for creating a data visualization dashboard using Python libraries such as Pydeck, Pandas, and Streamlit.
-The data used for visualization includes information on floods and seismic issues.
+The data used for visualization includes information on floods, seismic issues and waste container.

 ## URL